 - Get started.
 Gather together your W-2s and 1099s.
 If you claim the standard deduction, that is probably all you need by way of paperwork to go online and file.
-If you itemize tax deductions, get your receipts together for tax-deductible expenses you had during the year, like charitable contributions, unreimbursed employee expenses, or job search expenses.
+Using the TurboTax Free Edition makes the process easy.
+If you itemize tax deductions, get your documents together for tax-deductible expenses or tax credits you may be eligible for during the tax year, like charitable contributions, Child and Dependent care expenses, and Tuition Education expenses.

 - Double-check important information.
 Don’t rush when entering information like social security numbers.
 One of the top mistakes taxpayers make when rushing to meet the tax deadline is gathering incorrect Social Security numbers for their children and spouses, and even misspelling their name!

 - E-file.
 TurboTax makes it easy to e-file your taxes online in the convenience of your own home.
 The TurboTax Mobile App even allows you to start filing your taxes on one device and move seamlessly across devices so you can do your taxes anytime, anywhere.
 If you take your taxes to someone, you most likely will have to wait in a long line.
 Avoid long lines and the hassle of making an appointment by going online to prepare your return.

 - Choose direct deposit.
 E-filing your tax return with direct deposit is the fastest way to get your tax refund.
 If you e-file with direct deposit, the IRS expects to issue nine out of 10 tax refunds within 21 days or less of acceptance, compared to six to eight weeks for paper-filed tax returns.

 - File even if you owe.
-Although you can get an extra six months to file your taxes with an extension, a tax extension is an extension to file, not an extension to pay.
+Although filing an extension can get you an extra six months to file taxes; an extension to file is not an extension to pay.
 If you owe money, pay as much as you can.
 If you can’t pay, you may be eligible for an installment payment plan for up to six years.

 Don’t worry about knowing tax laws and forms.
 TurboTax will ask you simple questions and give you the tax deductions and credits you deserve based on your answers.